Lava-Pals/bl-ult-cookbook/content/index.md

 ## Pre-Requisites

-- These docs *will* operate under the assumption that you have a Unity project setup with the latest [Marrow ExtendedSDK](https://github.com/notnotnotswipez/Marrow-ExtendedSDK-MAINTAINED) scripts - which extend the base SDK created by SLZ, and provides you with scripts they internally that aren't otherwise available for mod makers.
+- These docs *will* operate under the assumption that you have a Unity project setup with the latest [Marrow ExtendedSDK](https://github.com/notnotnotswipez/Marrow-ExtendedSDK-MAINTAINED) scripts - they extend the base SDK created by SLZ, and provides scripts they use internally that aren't otherwise available for mod makers.
 - Some basic programming knowledge is recommended - or knowledge of data-types and other terminology (strings, bools, floats, methods, etc...)

 ## Ready to Start?